The Master of Management Sciences (MMSc) Online program (also known as Management of Technology - MOT) is a part-time coursework degree.

-In the end, the duration of the program is dependent on you and how you are able to proceed within the program guidelines, parallel priorities and other financial commitments.
+In the end, the duration of the program is dependent on you and how you are able to proceed within the program guidelines and other priorities and financial commitments.

-Please view the finance office student fees site for current tuition rates.
+Please view the student fees site for current tuition rates.

-This does not include books, however on average, course instructors select course materials within the $100 - $150 range.
+Additional expenses include textbooks; however on average, course instructors select course materials within the $100 - $150 range.

 OSAP & other traditional funding sources

-Most traditional academic funding sources are not available to part time studies, including OSAP.
+Most traditional academic funding sources, including OSAP, are not available to part-time students.
 However, 95% of our student body is either fully or partially funded by their employers.

-We recommend you get in touch with your Human Resources Department and find out about academic advancement/career development opportunities that may be available to you.
+We recommend you get in touch with your Human Resources Department and find out about academic advancement/career development funding opportunities that may be available to you.